15 Toothache Home Remedies – #5 Will Surprise You

 Toothache Remedy: Ice

 Use it for 15 minutes on the sore tooth to numb the nerves.
-You can also place this ice pack on the cheek, on the painful tooth.
+You can also place this ice pack or cold compress on the cheek, on the painful tooth.
 And if the legend is to be believed, massaging your hand with an ice cube would help relieve toothache.

 Your brain will receive “cold” signal nerves in your fingers send “cold” signals to your brain, which neutralize pain signals coming from your tooth.
 Take a thin cloth, wrap an ice cube in it, and massage it into the fleshy area between your thumb and forefinger.